Ullaakut/cameradar/README.md

 ## Contribution

 Well there are many things we could code in order to add features to Cameradar.
-Adding other protocols than RTSP would be really cool, as well as making generic cache managers.
-Creating an HTTP server with an API that would launch cameradar upon recieving requests ans answer with Cameradar's result would also be potentially really useful.
+Adding other protocols than RTSP would be really cool, as well as making more generic cache managers.
+Improving Cameradar's performance or even the deployment could also be a great help!

 If you're not into software development or not into C++, even updating the dictionaries would be a really cool contribution!
 Just make sure the ids and routes you add are **default constructor credentials** and not custom credentials.

-If you have other cool ideas, feel free to share them with me at brendan.leglaunec@etixgroup.com !
+If you have other cool ideas, feel free to share them with me at [brendan.leglaunec@etixgroup.com](mailto:brendan.leglaunec@etixgroup.com) !

 ## Next improvements
 - [x] Add a docker deployment to avoid the current deps hell
 - [x] Development of a MySQL cache manager
 - [ ] Development of a JSON file cache manager
 - [ ] Development of an XML file cache manager
+- [ ] Make a standalone docker image
+- [ ] Push to DockerHub

 ## License